pythonianfr/tshistory/README.md

 When it is good: if you do mostly appends (and occasional edits in the past) it will store data in a very compact way.

-When it is suboptimal: if you edit your series all the time to random value date positions, it will be wasteful in storage.

 Reading any version of the series will always be the fastest (io-bound) operation.